amartinrmit/pypadf/README.md

 # Notes:
+- I dont get why a new file hexagon_shifted.pdb gets created, it doesn't fix the runtime warning for invalid value encountered in scalar remainder during diffraction pattern generation

+- when generating 1000 diffraction patterns, it says x/1000 patterns made
+- when generating 1000 correaltion functions, it says x/999 patterns made

+- plotfxs3d: there is a print statement that says "section extracted: reqr". this probably shouldn't be there?

+- corrtopadf: step one says correlation to blrr but should be blqq

 - is there a way to set up the configs so we dont require a mask?
 - is there a way to turn this off auto-generation of configs and just include template configs for the padf and plotting steps?
 - if we want to keep the auto-generation, we should be more selective in the .gitignore to remove the pregenerated ones?